Walkthrough: Setting Up and Invoicing Sales Prepayments

 Create an Additional Prepayment Invoice

 The following day, the customer calls Susan and makes changes to the order.
-The customer wants two of item 1896-S. Susan reopens the order and updates it.
-She then creates a second prepayment invoice for the order and sends it to the customer.
+The customer wants two of item 1896-S. Susan reopens the order, updates it, and then creates a second prepayment invoice for the order and sends it to the customer.

 To create an additional prepayment invoice